 FortiAuthenticator supports a single authentication profile for each RADIUS Auth Client.
 Because of this, authentication requirements (for example IPSec/SSLVPN, Web Filtering Override, Wireless Authentication, and so on) require different profiles, as RADIUS authentication requests originate from the same IP address.
 To distinguish the authentication requirements, you can add attributes to them.

-Attributes (which can be added to authentication requirements) indicate the type of service the user has requested, or the type of service that is provided.
+Attributes (which can be added to authentication requirements) indicate the type of service the user has requested, or the type of service to be provided.

 Each FortiAuthenticator authentication client profile can contain up to two RADIUS attributes.